Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/40 - Hashing.md

 }
 ```

+> [!Important] The madman solution to clustering.. add the current time to the hash function.
+> wait no that doesn't work, because then we won't be able to find the item again oops sorry it's 6:45AM and I haven't slept forgive me

 ## Load Factor

 The load factor is the ratio of the number of elements in the hash table to the size of the table.
 It is a measure of how full the hash table is.